-2 Lotus Park has been comprehensively refurbished to Grade A specification with a total of 9,556 sq ft remaining on the 1st floor.
+2 Lotus Park has been comprehensively refurbished to Grade A specification and is now fully let.

 With the focus not only on the quality of space but the environment surrounding the building, Lotus Park is a riverside location providing scenic Thames Path walks, park amenities including gardens and cafe, and within easy walk of Staines Town Centre.
 The building also offers great signage opportunity on the building equal to the current tenant.

 This will provide the perfect headquarters for your company, ideally situated for business links throughout the UK and the continent.